HananMustafa/FlutterSQL/README.md

 Hi Welcome to my repository!

-In this repositery I have connected the MySQL (phpMyAdmin) database to Flutter(Dart), THE MOST EASIEST WAY!
+In this repository I have connected the MySQL (phpMyAdmin) database to Flutter(Dart), THE MOST EASIEST WAY!

 Two things I have done in this project:
 1) Connected my Flutter app to SQL database.